Andrew-EKrause/Hash-Table/README.md

 3. On this repository page, go to the "Code" button and click the "Download Zip" option.
 4. Go to your "Downloads" section on your computer and place the zip file in a folder/location other than "Downloads".
 5. Double click on the zip file to open or "unzip" it so you can access the file contents.
-6. HERE!!!In your opened terminal, navigate to the location where you opened the downloaded zip file and make sure you are inside of the "Hash-Table-master" folder.
+6. In your opened terminal, navigate to the location where you opened the downloaded zip file and make sure you are inside of the "Hash-Table-master" folder.
 (If you are unsure of command line commands, see the resources provided bellow.)<br/>
    -Linux and Max: http://mally.stanford.edu/~sr/computing/basic-unix.html<br/>
    -Windows: https://blogs.umass.edu/Techbytes/2014/11/14/file-navigation-with-windows-command-prompt/
 7. Inside the "Hash-Table-master" folder on your terminal, navigate into the "src" folder.